aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 This code (and comments) is contradictory to our current compatibility model, where we actually attempt to support two way compatibility.
 To facilitate this, we added the [`upgradeAssemblyManifest`](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/cx-api/lib/versioning.ts#L60) function.

-Thats not to say that what we currently have can't work, but the fact that we getting it wrong almost every time, implies that we should re-think the process, as well as the assumptions that lead to it.
+Thats not to say that what we currently have can't work.
+But the fact that we are getting it wrong almost every time, implies that we should re-think the process, as well as the assumptions that lead to it.

 ## Validate Compatibility